Evaluate threads

 Supported filter fields and operators

-The evaluate_threads function supports the following filter fields in the filter_string and operators to be applied to the corresponding fields:
+The evaluate_threads function supports the following filter fields in the filter_string using Opik Query Language (OQL).
+All fields and operators are the same as those supported by search_traces and search_spans:

 FieldTypeOperators